zmercury/cpp/Assignment/Old Assignments/Dec23.md

 Certainly!
 Here is a short summary of what the code does:

-The code defines a class called MyClass with a constructor and a destructor.
+- The code defines a class called MyClass with a constructor and a destructor.
-The main function creates an object of the MyClass class using the new operator and assigns it to a pointer p.
+- The main function creates an object of the MyClass class using the new operator and assigns it to a pointer p.
 This causes the constructor for the MyClass class to be called.
-The main function then destroys the object using the delete operator.
+- The main function then destroys the object using the delete operator.
 This causes the destructor for the MyClass class to be called.
-The main function returns 0 to indicate that the program ran successfully.
+- The main function returns 0 to indicate that the program ran successfully. <br><br>
 The purpose of the constructor and destructor in this example is to print a message to the console when the object is created and destroyed.
 The constructor prints the message "Constructor called", and the destructor prints the message "Destructor called".